Parameter Estimation Bias From Overlapping Binary Black Hole Events In Second Generation Interferometers

-Figure \ref{fig:multi-overlaps} indicates that each BNS signal is almost certain to overlap with more than 1500 BBH events.
-Our calculations find this is true beyond $N\,=\,10,000$.
-A reasonable estimate of this value is to calculate the value directly from period of a BNS signal and estimates of the numbers of BBH mergers in a years ET observation.
-By multiplying the predicted number of BBH mergers in an observing period with the fraction of the observing period that contains the single BNS, this estimate can be found as approximately $21000^{+13000}_{-7400}$ events.

-It follows from these findings that it is unlikely Einstein Telescope will be able to observe any signal that doesn't overlap multiple other events.
+It follows from these findings that it is unlikely Einstein Telescope will be able to observe any signal that does not overlap multiple other events.
 However, the probability of observing $P(k>2)$ in second generation detectors such as aLIGO or LIGO-Voyager is negligible.
 Therefore, it is reasonable to consider the two signal situation for these detectors.

-Our results in section \ref{results} constrain the regions of parameter space in which two signals cause significant bias.
-In section \ref{upprob} we re-estimate the number of overlapping signals based upon our bias-causing parameter space and apply this to LIGO-Voyager and Einstein Telescope.
+Our results in Sec. \ref{results} constrain the regions of parameter space in which two signals cause significant bias.
+In Sec. \ref{upprob} we re-estimate the number of overlapping signals based upon this bias-causing parameter space and apply this to LIGO-Voyager and Einstein Telescope.